MBroholmA/StarWarsSquadronsWarthogScript/README.md

 - Use the INCR/DECR lever to add yaw-on-roll effect.
 Middle = 0 = no effect.
 The further from the middle the longer the yaw will be applied.
 - Use the AUTOPILOT switch on the throttle to mix the axis on the rudder pedals differently
 - Binds the JOYX/JOYX axes to DX_XROT_AXIS/DX_YROT_AXIS - irrelevant now that this bug was patched
+- Introduces a dead zone around 50% throttle for maximum turn rate

 ## Requirements ##
 - TARGET software 3.0.18.328